miLibris/flask-rest-jsonapi/docs/quickstart.rst

       }
     }

-You can see that I have added the querystring parameter "include" to the url
+You can see that we have added the query string parameter "include" to the URL

 .. sourcecode:: http

     POST /persons?include=computers HTTP/1.1

-Thanks to this parameter, related computers details are included to the result.
+Thanks to this parameter, the related computers' details are included in the result.
 If you want to learn more: :ref:`include_related_objects`

 Update object and his relationships
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Now John sell his Amstrad and buy a new computer named Nestor (id: 3).
 So we want to link this new computer to John.
-John have also made a mistake in his birth_date so let's update this 2 things in the same time.
+John also made a mistake in his birth_date so let's update these two things at the same time.

 Request: